-Research Interests: Market and Mechanism Design, Regulation, Antitrust and Theoretical Industrial Organization
+Research Interests: Market and Mechanism Design, Regulation, Antitrust and Theoretical Industrial Organization, Organizational Economics.

 Papers (Note: I just post work that has been recently (2 years) revised.
 Older projects will be posted as newer versions become available):

 Coordination and the Provision of Incentives to a Common Regulated Firm” (joint with Johann Caro.
-Forthcoming at the International Journal of Industrial Organization)
+International Journal of Industrial Organization, September 2011)

 Abstract: This paper considers the problem faced by two regulators in providing incentives to a common (privately informed) regulated firm under various degrees of coordination.
 In the model, the firm exerts effort toward cost reduction and self-dealing, and incentives can be input-based (monitoring) and output-based (demanded cost targets).
 Full coordination between the regulators leads to the second best allocation.
 A setting in which the regulators do not fully coordinate leads to (i) higher overall monitoring (more aggressive input-based incentives) and (ii) higher demanded cost targets (i.e., more lenience in terms of output-based incentives).
 As a consequence of (i), in all possible equilibria, effort toward cost reduction will be smaller when the agent reports to two regulators who do not coordinate. (i) and (ii) imply that the impact on effort toward self-dealing activities is ambiguous.
 In our leading example, self-dealing will be larger if the regulators coordinate on monitoring levels but smaller if they choose monitoring levels independently.